I can't say enough about composting, this is maybe my favorite aspect of gardening & agriculture.

 Yesterday's food scraps, plant trimmings, cardboard and paper shreddies can become tomorrow's soil instead of tomorrow's greenhouse gasses.

-This plays a role in both mitigating climate change and promoting long-term sustainability.
+This plays a role in both mitigating climate change, and in promoting long-term sustainability.

-The more solid form carbon we can keep circulating, the less carbon volatilizes and escapes to the atmosphere.
-Soil and plants are incredible carbon sinks which can help rebalance the carbon cycle on Earth and slow or even reverse global warming.
+The more solid-form carbon we can keep circulating, the less carbon volatilizes and escapes into to the atmosphere.
+Compost and soil are incredible carbon sinks, and plants act as carbon pumps to pull it out of the atmosphere and store it.
+This helps balance the carbon cycle on Earth, and if we do it enough we can slow or even reverse global warming.

 Getting Started With Composting